jabirali/bodge/README.md

 If you are familiar with tight-binding models, you might notice that this is intentionally very close to how one might write the corresponding equations with pen and paper.
-It is similarly easy to model more complex systems: you can e.g. easily add p-wave or d-wave superconductivity, antiferromafgnetism, spin-orbit coupling, altermagnetism, or inhomogeneities like interfaces.
+It is similarly easy to model more complex systems: you can e.g. easily add p-wave or d-wave superconductivity, magnetism, altermagnetism, antiferromagnetism, spin-orbit coupling, or inhomogeneities like interfaces.
 In general, `H[i, i]` and `H[i, j]` set the on-site and nearest-neighbor "normal" terms in the Hamiltonian matrix, and `Δ[i, i]` and `Δ[i, j]` set the corresponding pairing terms representing superconductivity.